cryotato/cryotato.github.io/_pages/shop.md

 ## Emergent phasing

 *   Full moon - Sub-String :: Light scatters from a second sun on the underside.
 String presence gates photon return, & so the string-shadow binary is flipped.
 Compared to the overexposed readings from the sun, a cleaner wave can be extracted from the secondary reflections of the moon.
 *   Moonlight Eclipse cancellation :: Binary opposition is hardwired.
+Signals are intrinsically phase-opposed by nature.
+Polarity itself becomes the signal, blending & folding themselves onto each other

 above : blocked : zero.

 below : reflected : one.

-velocity : design : comfort.

-Signals are intrinsically phase-opposed by nature.
-Polarity itself becomes the signal, blending & folding themselves onto each other

 *   Phase Diversity :: Dual-Point Capture :: One of these per side create a humbucker-like phase diversity, blending two tones together

 ## Emergent compression
 *   Loudness -> Dimness - Preservation :: Amplitude spikes trigger systemic dampening modulated at its source.
 A new and completely unique method of downwards compression, not by algorithm, but by using analogue audio-visual feedback.
+Everything is a reference to itself.
 *   Breathing - Pulsation :: Flashy! --> the visuality of the system policing its own intensity levels allows the mechanism itself to be immediately understood.
 Seeing is believing.

 ## Emergent rhythm